wanyingtian/python-minesweeper/README.md

 * Expert (22x22 board with 100 mines)

 ## Project Progress

-- [x] Getting started with GUI: a simple tkinter window, with 3 frames (title, sidebar, main)
+- [x] Getting started with GUI: a simple tkinter window, with 2 frames (top,  center)
 - [x] Create cells and mines
 - [x] Program minesweeper algorithms
   - [x] Label each cell with identifiers